Jia053123/MoireStudies-iOS-/README.md

 The first PatternView I made used white CALayers to tile the screen.
 Each tile contains a black sub-layer acting as the stripe.
 It is easy to build and performs well, but the CABasicAnimation has to be chained and isn’t very robust when I push and dismiss other controllers atop of it
 (at least I haven’t found a good fix).
 It also requires interrupting and resuming the layer animation for each tile when changing speed so a UISegmentedControl has to be used in place of UISlider for that purpose.
-The next step is to make MetalPatternView capable of rendering distorted stripes.
-It should also render the masks using the shaders instead of the expensive UIView.mask property.
+The next step is to make MetalPatternView render the masks using the shaders instead of the expensive UIView.mask property.